Charlotte E. Blattner, Dr. iur., LL.M. (Harvard)

-From 2018 – 2020, I will be working as a Visiting Researcher at Harvard Law School, Cambridge MA, where I also completed my LL.M.
-My research at Harvard’s Animal Law & Policy Program marks the beginning of a longer project, by which I hope to spur a broader discourse about the scholarly and practical rapprochement of animal law and environmental law.
+From 2018 – 2020, I was a Visiting Researcher at Harvard Law School, Cambridge MA, where I also completed my LL.M.
+My research at Harvard’s Animal Law & Policy Program marked the beginning of a longer project, by which I hope to spur a broader discourse about the scholarly and practical rapprochement of animal law and environmental law.
 This approximation becomes increasingly important as climate change begins to pervade our everyday lives and environmental pollution and degradation become realities that can no longer be denied.
 During my time at Harvard, I published, for example, on the status of animals in environmental law (Tierstudien, Zeitschrift für kritische Tierstudien), just transition in agriculture (Journal of Agriculture, Food Systems, and Community Development), problems of agricultural exceptionalism from a human rights perspective (Journal of Food Law & Policy), and interspecies migration challenges (chapter in Critical Animal Studies Approaches to Borders, Displacement, and Othering).

-Before coming to Harvard, I was a Postdoctoral Fellow for Animal Studies at the Department of Philosophy at Queen’s University, Kingston ON.
-Under the guidance and supervision of Professor Will Kymlicka.
-My research at Queen’s focused on animal labor.
-I was particularly interested in tackling some of the most pressing ethical and political questions raised by animal labor, including the desirability of a right to work (under review at Animal Studies Journal) and the legitimacy of forced animal labor (chapter in Animal Labour: A New Frontier of Interspecies Justice?).
-Other papers discussed the relationship of animal labor to ecosystem services (under review at Harvard Environmental Law Review) and trade (in print at Journal of International Wildlife Law and Policy, 2019).
+Before coming to Harvard, I was a Postdoctoral Fellow for Animal Studies at the Department of Philosophy at Queen’s University, Kingston ON, Canada, under the guidance and supervision of Professor Will Kymlicka.
+My research at Queen’s focused on animal labour.
+I was particularly interested in tackling some of the most pressing ethical and political questions raised by animal labor, including the desirability of a right to work (published in Animal Studies Journal) and the legitimacy of forced animal labor (chapter in Animal Labour: A New Frontier of Interspecies Justice?).
+Other papers discussed the relationship of animal labor to ecosystem services (article in Journal of Animal and Natural Resources Law) and trade (Journal of International Wildlife Law and Policy).
 Together with Will Kymlicka and Kendra Coulter, I edited the book Animal Labor: A New Frontier of Interspecies Justice?, which Oxford University Press published in early 2020.
 At Queen’s, I also taught the philosophy class “Animals in Society,” using Socratic methods and inclusive pedagogy for close to 80 students.